'VOTE BOB' LAWN SIGNS NOW AVAILABLE

 area.
 I would rather fight to have the lowest rate of recidivism in

 My vision for the city is exactly what is written on a plaque outside City Council chambers: economic sustainability, lifelong learning, quality housing opportunities, arts and culture, a green city, a healthy city, a connected community of mutual self respect and citizen focused government.
-I couldn't say it any better and I promise to continue my efforts to realize these goals.
+I couldn't say it any better but the trick is to make the words relevant to our daily life (how does a Green City lose 12% of its tree cover in 3 years?) and I promise to continue my efforts to realize these goals.

-I look forward to meeting many of you face to face so you can ask questions or even offer criticisms.
-Of course it takes money to run a campaign.
+There have been a number of very important issues raised over the last 3+ years and I look forward to seeing many of you F2F so you can ask questions, suggest solutions or even offer criticisms.
+Of course it takes money to run a campaign and you will see I squeeze more bang for the buck than any competitor.
 If you would like to join in my efforts to energize our city please consider a political contribution payable to Bob Fenwick For City Council.

 REMAINDER OF SITE UNDER CONSTRUCTION